 Discussion with staff, observation of practice and inspection of care records confirmed that residents were enabled and supported to engage and participate in meaningful activities.
-At the time of this inspection a group of residents were engaged in a planned activity of craft work and arts.
-Residents were keen to express their pride, fulfilment and enjoyment with this activity.
+At the time of this inspection two residents were in attendance at their day care placement whilst the other resident was relaxing in the home, listening to music and enjoying the company of staff.

 Arrangements were in place for residents to maintain links with their friends, families and wider community.
-Examples of this included trips out to local events, and there were photographs displayed to reflect these outings.